tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Traverse through the whole dictionary.
   - Traverse through the word.
 - Having two indices to traverse/compare two string/arrays is quite common.
 For example, we use the same approach to merging two sorted arrays.

+## Recursion

+- Always must define a base case.
+- Useful for permutation and tree questions.
+- Recursions implicitly use a stack.
+Hence all recursive approaches can be rewritten by using a stack.
+- Beware of cases where the recursion level goes too deep (in Python the default limit is 1000).
+- Recursion will never be O(1) space complexity because a stack is involved.
+[Tail-call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization) can be used to save on the space needed.

 ## Tree